 Paraguay: Leveraging Paraguay’s Hydropower for Sustainable Economic Development

-While internationally Paraguay is known for being the largest hydropower exporter in the world, the domestic economy suffers from regular outages and high system losses.
-The country is largely dependent on agricultural production, which has led to volatile economic performances in the past resulting from climatic circumstances and commodity price fluctuations.
-To address these two key policy challenges, the Government of Paraguay has approached the Earth Institute to: 1) explore the potential of a climate risk management system and sustainable agriculture activities to mitigate environmental vulnerability and 2) develop a high-level strategic plan to use Paraguay’s vast hydropower resources for sustainable economic development and the diversification of its economy.
+The country is largely dependent on agricultural production, which has led to volatile economic performance in the past, resulting from climatic circumstances and commodity price fluctuations.
+To address these two key policy challenges, the Government of Paraguay approached the Earth Institute to: 1) explore the potential of a climate risk management system and sustainable agriculture activities to mitigate environmental vulnerability, and 2) develop a high-level strategic plan to use Paraguay’s vast hydropower resources for sustainable economic development and the diversification of its economy

 Together with the Center on Globalization and Sustainable Development, CCSI has drafted a report on “Leveraging Paraguay’s Hydropower for Sustainable Economic Development.”
 The report (traducción inofficial en español):